During the pre-medieval period, Romans established a number of towns in modern-day Germany.

-Many medieval structures are extant in the town to this day including the St. Peter’s Church, the Church of St. James and the Golden Tower among others.
+Many medieval structures are extant in the town to this day including the St. Peter’s Church, the Church of St. James, and the Golden Tower among others.

 Tubingen is a notable German town that was originally established during the medieval ages.
 The town rose to prominence during the 11th century when the Hohentubingen castle was constructed here.

 By the 13th century, the town was a proper urban settlement with civic liberties and became home to a university in the 15th century.
 Today, Tubingen is a major city with a large population and a vast number of medieval sites which are well-preserved.

-Meissen is a small German town which dates back to the medieval era.
-It is located at some distance from Dresden.
+Meissen is a small German town that dates back to the medieval era.
+It is located some distance from Dresden.
 The town underwent religious and economic changes through the medieval period.

 One of the most notable extant structures of the town is the Meissen Cathedral which dates back to the 13th century and was constructed in a purely Gothic style.

-Lauffen is another German medieval town which was properly developed as late as the 9th century.
-It was under the Emperor Louis the Pious that the town was fortified and the earliest castle was built at its site.
+Lauffen is another German medieval town that was properly developed as late as the 9th century.
+It was under Emperor Louis the Pious that the town was fortified and the earliest castle was built at its site.

-The town was marked by numerous conflicts in the late medieval period over economic rights of the inhabitants.
-Today, the town is still home to a large number of buildings which date back to the medieval period.
+The town was marked by numerous conflicts in the late medieval period over the economic rights of the inhabitants.
+Today, the town is still home to a large number of buildings that date back to the medieval period.